ashmanq/guess-that-pokemon-app/README.md

 ## Use with API

-The `main` branch of this repo has the app using the poke API directly without a back end.
-You can switch to the `use-backend-api` branch to use this app in conjunction with the Django back end API I have created available [here](https://github.com/ashmanq/pokemon-api).
+The `main` branch of this repo has a version of the that **requires** a custom back end Django API, I have created, available [here](https://github.com/ashmanq/pokemon-api).
+You can switch to the `no-backend` branch to use an older version of the app without the need for a separate backend server.

 ## Game instructions